flywire/lo-p/docs/37-Driver_Manager.md

 the "Driver Specifics" section of chapter 12.
 It's also accessible online at https://wiki.openoffice.org/wiki/Documentation/DevGuide/Database/Driver_Specifics (or use loGuide "Database Driver Specifics").
-Unfortunately, the guide was last

-!!! note "Topics"
-    Querying a CSV
-File; Querying an
-Access File; Querying a
-Calc Spreadsheet;
-Querying a Thunderbird
-Address Book
-Example folders: "Base
-Tests" and "Utils"
-updated in 2008 for OpenOffice 3.1, and some details have changed since then.
+Unfortunately, the guide was last updated in 2008 for OpenOffice 3.1, and some details have changed since then.
 A better approach is to query Base's DriverManager at run time which will supply data for the version of Office that you're using.
 Figure 2 shows the relevant parts of the